last updated 29/12/2019

 The Complete Installation

 A complete system comprises of a dual battery system, solar panels, a solar regulator, an inverter and all the cables, connections, terminations and fuses / circuit breakers between.
-Add to that your auxiliary loads which are not covered here – fridges, lighting, extra cigarette lighter outlets, etc. In my opinion the best dual battery system is the dual voltage sensing relay with solar charging.
+Add to that your auxiliary loads which are not covered here – fridges, lighting, extra cigarette lighter outlets, USB chargers, etc. In my opinion the best dual battery system is the dual voltage sensing relay with solar charging.
 It provides a good solution to charging the auxiliary battery from the alternator, sharing loads between the starting battery and the auxiliary battery, enabling the auxiliary battery to contribute to motor starting and enabling both batteries to be charged from a solar panel charging system.
 An advantage over the DC-DC converter is that it enables a higher charge rate, which means your auxiliary battery will be topped up quicker when your motor is running.
-It has a further advantage over the DC-DC converter that it does not keep the auxiliary battery at an elevated voltage all the time.
-When you are not cycling the battery, there is no point charging at 14.5 volts.
-It causes unnecessary grid corrosion for no benefit.
+It has a further advantage over the DC-DC converter that it does not keep the auxiliary battery at an elevated voltage all the time, which can cause unnecessary grid corrosion for no benefit.
 When you are cycling the battery, the solar panels are deployed and the solar regulator takes over, charging the battery to an elevated voltage with an optimized charging profile that reduces sulfation and charging the battery as fast as possible with an elevated voltage.
 It will also top up the starter battery with an elevated voltage, reducing sulfation on the starter battery.
 The batteries are cycled down every night so are not held at the elevated state of charge, which minimizes grid corrosion.
 This is exactly how the lead acid batteries are specified to operate according to their datasheets.
 A reduced float charge of 13.8V when not cycling, and an elevated charge of around 14.5V when cycling.

 However each design has its compromises.
 I’d consider a DC-DC converter with a bypass switch, especially if I didn’t have solar.
 The end user needs to decide what suits his or her application and budget.